abekerman-dev/restonode-challenge-api/README.md

 The three repos comprising *Restonode* are *docker-ready*, so it's highly advised getting the whole system to run through this method.
 How?
 Simple!

+As with the manual execution, here we also need to set up the API key in the environment variable, except that we do it differently with docker: find the `DISTANCE_MATRIX_API_KEY` entry under `environment` in the `docker-compose.yml` file in the root of this repo and replace the right side of the equal sign with the actual API key.

-Just run `docker-compose up` and it'll trigger the build of a maven image with this API code as a SpringBoot application to run on top of it, alongside a RabbitMQ image (later a service) which will be shared between this API and the order messaging service.
+Finally, run `docker-compose up` and it'll trigger the build of a maven image with this API code as a SpringBoot application to run on top of it, alongside a RabbitMQ image (later a service) which will be shared between this API and the order messaging service.

 > Note: The first time it gets executed it'll take quite some time to download both RabbitMQ and maven/jdk images as well as the `pom.xml` dependencies, so be patient while it's doing its job!